dkelly255/calorieculator/README.md

 ![alt text](readme/images/ipad.png)

 ### **HTML Testing**
-During the testing phase I used the W3C Validator to confirm that all HTML code was error free & functioned as expected - the only warnings from the validation were related to articles & sections without headings - which are acceptable in this context as they are used in place of divs when working with flex in HTML to optimise the site layout
+During the testing phase I used the W3C Validator to confirm that all HTML code was error free & functioned as expected - the only warnings from the validation were related to articles & sections without headings - which are acceptable in this context as they are used in place of divs from a semantic perspective and when working with flex in HTML to optimise the site layout

 **Home Page:**